maca88/NHibernate.Extensions/README.md

 ## Include method

 Is an extension method for Linq used to eager load entity relations without worrying about cartesian product in sql.
 Under the hood this method uses NHibernate Fetch methods in conjunction with NHibernate Future methods.
-The order of the Include methods is not important as there is a logic that calculates the minimum amount of queries that are needed to fetch all relations without having any cartesian product.
+The order of the Include methods is not important as there is a logic that calculates the minimum number of queries that are needed to fetch all relations without having any cartesian product.
 Let's look at an example:

 ```cs
 var people = session.Query<EQBPerson>()